bhairav9705/Performance-Analysis-of-Aerial-Robot-Motors/README.md

 # ThrustBench — UAV Motor Thrust Measurement System

-> An IoT-enabled, real-time thrust and performance measurement rig for Brushless DC (BLDC) motors used in aerial robots (UAVs/drones), built on the ESP32 microcontroller with a web-based dashboard.
+> A= real-time performance measurement rig for Brushless DC (BLDC) motors used in aerial robots (UAVs/drones), built on the ESP32 microcontroller with a web-based dashboard.

 ---